What Is Accreditation?

 - Company ABC is an approved provider of continuing nursing education by (name of Accredited Approver) an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

 - This activity has been submitted to the (name of Accredited Approver) for approval to award contact hours.
-The (name of Accredited Approver) is accredited an approver of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+The (name of Accredited Approver) is accredited an approver of cointuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

 - This continuing nursing education activity was approved by (name of Accredited Approver), an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.